Upper bounds on the non-random fluctuations in first passage percolation with low moment conditions: Preliminaries

 and, for all $u>0$,

 \end{lem} \begin{proof} We replace the component $(\log n)^{1+\delta}$ appearing in (1.10) of \cite{Zha10} with $n^\delta$.
-Then, the proof basically follows from the same strategy taken in the aforementioned reference, and we do not repeat it here.
-But we point out an error contained in the proof of Lemma~8 in \cite{Zha10}, and show how to fix it.
-In the beginning, the following claim is stated: \begin{quote} By Proposition~5.8 in \cite{Kes86}, with a probability larger than $1-C_1\exp(-C_2n)$, there exists an optimal path $\gamma$ for $T(D_n(0),D_n(nu))$ with $\# \gamma \leq Ln$. \end{quote} Because we now only assume $m_{\nu,\alpha}<\infty$, this does not directly follows from Proposition~5.8 in \cite{Kes86}.
-To fix this problem in our model, we replace the phrase ``$\# \gamma\leq Ln$'' with ``$\# \gamma \leq \exp\{Ln^\delta\}$''.
+Then, the proofs of \eqref{eq:zhang1} and \eqref{eq:zhang2} follow from the same strategy taken in \cite[Sections~2 and 3]{Zha10}, and we do not repeat it here.
+As mentioned in Subsection~\ref{subsect:org}, an oversight is contained in the proof of Lemma~8 in \cite{Zha10} and let us present a way to fix it.
+In the beginning of its proof, the following claim is stated: \begin{quote} By Proposition~5.8 in \cite{Kes86_lect}, with a probability larger than $1-C_1\exp(-C_2n)$, there exists an optimal path $\gamma$ for $T(D_n(0),D_n(nu))$ with $\# \gamma \leq Ln$. \end{quote} Because we now only assume $m_{\nu,\alpha}<\infty$, this does not directly follow from Proposition~5.8 in \cite{Kes86_lect}.
+To fix this problem, we replace the phrase ``$\# \gamma\leq Ln$'' with ``$\# \gamma \leq \exp\{Ln^\delta\}$''.
 Let

-Proposition~5.8 in \cite{Kes86} then shows that there are constants $C_1,\,C_2$ and $C_3$ such that
+Proposition~5.8 in \cite{Kes86_lect} then shows that there are constants $C_1,\,C_2$ and $C_3$ such that

 Chebyshev's inequality hence implies